jiaorihua/Lane-Line-Detection-SDC-Udacity/README.md

  - Choose 0.615(ysize) as the top limit for the lines and ysize as the bottom
  - Draw lines such that the y limits are as stated above

-#Challenge Video Processed Using My Pipeline
+## **Challenge Video Processed Using My Pipeline:**

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/sevWAm7W700/0.jpg)](http://www.youtube.com/watch?v=sevWAm7W700)

+# **How to run the code:**
 #
 **Step 1:** Getting setup with Python

 To do this project, you will need Python 3 along with the numpy, matplotlib, and OpenCV libraries, as well as Jupyter Notebook installed.

 We recommend downloading and installing the Anaconda Python 3 distribution from Continuum Analytics because it comes prepackaged with many of the Python dependencies you will need for this and future projects, makes it easy to install OpenCV, and includes Jupyter Notebook.
 Beyond that, it is one of the most common Python distributions used in data analytics and machine learning, so a great choice if you're getting started in the field.